Distance Map Registration

 Class Reference

-- class physiomotion4d.RegisterModelsDistanceMaps(moving_model, fixed_model, reference_image, roi_dilation_mm=20, log_level=20)[source]
+- class physiomotion4d.RegisterModelsDistanceMaps(moving_model, fixed_model, reference_image, mask_dilation_mm=20, log_level=20)[source]

 Bases:

-PhysioMotion4DBaseRegister anatomical models using mask-based deformable registration.
+PhysioMotion4DBaseRegister anatomical models using distance-map-based deformable registration.

 - Registration Pipelines:

-None mode: No ANTs registration
+None mode: No registration (identity transform)

-Rigid mode: ANTs rigid registration
+Rigid mode: Greedy rigid registration

-Affine mode: ANTs rigid → affine registration
+Affine mode: Greedy affine registration

 - Transform Convention: